VishnuP02/credit-risk-classification/README.md

 Resources used in completion of challenge:
     - Lecture Slides, Class Recordings, Tutoring session w/ Mark Fullton, and AskBCS sessions with Ashwin Bhatnagar & Tristen Ortiz

+    Credit risk Analysis Report
+    Overview of the Analysis
+    The purpose of the analysis was conducted to asses how well machine learning model predicted credit risk.
+To determine whether a loan is likely to be a high risk (1) or a healthy loan(0), financial data pertaining to loan applications made up the data used.
+The loan amount, imterest rate, borrower income, debt-to-income ratio, number of accounts, negative credit history, and overall debt were among the variables.
+Data preparation, model training, and evaluation were among the phases of the machine learning process that were engaged in the analysis.

+    I used a logistic regression model as my main approach for machine learning.
+In addition, I resampled the training data using the RandomOverSampler from the imbalanced-learn module to correct the class imbalance and improve model performance.